Nach0t/MongoDB/README.md

    * Mongo

 ### 2: Mongo Express:
-   * Mongo interface
+   * Mongo database interface
-use

    ```bash
 localhost:8081
 ```
-in your browser to connect to interface
+use in your browser to connect to interface
 ### Windows

 - **Using CMD**: